Jonzubi/Jonzubi/README.md

 - [LinkedIn](https://www.linkedin.com/in/jon-zubizarreta-1884ab166/)

+## Let's Connect!

 Thank you for visiting my profile!
 I hope you find my projects interesting.
-Don't hesitate to contact me if you have any questions or suggestions.
+If you have any questions, suggestions, or just want to connect, feel free to reach out.
+Let's build something amazing together!